Commonly Asked Questions

 What is a Backflow prevention program?

-It is a program required by the Department of Health Services (DHS) to detect and prevent other (non- drinking) water sources from entering the public water system.
+It is a program required by the California Department of Public Health (CDPH) to detect and prevent other (non- drinking) water sources from entering the public water system.

 What is a cross-connection?